balajeetm/balajeetm.github.io/_posts/2017-02-21-technical-nuts.markdown

 Getting a solution is not hard nowadays.
 'Oh, just google it yo.'<br>

 The cynosure here is the path we take to the solution and, not to forget, the detours.<br>
-Let's dissect the thought process we carry!<br>
-And learn from it.<br>
+Let's dissect the thought process we carry, and iteratively learn from it.<br>
+[WTF](/blog/2017/02/13/welcome-aboard/) in learning you ask, huh?<br>
+We don't want to make the same mistakes again, do we?
+There are so many new ones to make. :D<br>

-T-Nut is like the seed that resides in the centre of a fruit.<br>
+Honestly, T-Nut is like the seed that resides in the centre of a fruit.<br>
 Small in size but herculean in stature.<br>
 The seed can open doors to new avenues, can beget and nourish enormous trees of knowledge, rooted strongly in new paradigms.<br>
 But just like in a fruit, the T-Nut as a seed, is shrouded in edible [pericarps](https://en.wikipedia.org/wiki/Fruit_anatomy#Pericarp_layers) and non-edible [epicarps](https://en.wikipedia.org/wiki/Fruit_anatomy#Epicarp).<br>

 Getting to the core and getting to the seed is a journey...
 A journey to cherish.<br>
-As we march towards the T-Nut, we need to cull the epicarp, swallow the pericarp, and before we can realize, we would have reached the epicenter as a completely different being.<br>
+As we march towards the T-Nut, we need to cull the epicarp, swallow the pericarp, and before we realize, we would have reached the epicenter as a completely different being.<br>

 ```
 Like they say, everyone wants a magical solution to their problem,
-but everyone refuses to believe in magic.
+but they refuse to believe in magic.
 The magic is in the seed.
 Let's sow and reap the right ones.
 ```